Available to: 2nd and 3rd year students

 - UU Athletic Compliance Office – Assist with NCAA interpretations – student-athletic contracts, employment, recruiting, eligibility, financial aid and playing season regulations.

 - Utah Transit Authority – Assist general counsel in litigation defending personal injury actions against UTA.

 **Certain of the above placements are also available in conjunction with substantive courses as part of the Victims Clinic, Disability Clinic, & Elder Law Clinic**

-Registration & Placement: Students may enroll in the course online.
+Registration & Placement: Students may enroll in the course online for Fall and Spring.
+Hardcopy paper applications are accepted for Summer.
 Students must complete the Clinical Program Application and Placement Preference Form in order to indicate placement preferences and background.
 Students will then be enrolled in the clinic.
 Typically a student specializes in only one area of law during any one semester.

 Most students are able to intern at their preferred placement.
 Students who have previously taken the Lawyering Skills Survey course may enroll in the placement component of the Civil Clinic in a subsequent semester.

 LAW 7920-001: Lawyering Skills Survey